 I just can’t say enough good stuff about traveling with a resistance bands kit.

 The exercise possibilities are endless with bands, especially if your kit comes with an anchor mount— a nylon strap that allows you to attach your bands to a sturdy object, like a pole or railing like you see in the first pic above.
 Our favorite resistance bands kits are by Bodylastics.
 Their bands actually have a safety feature in case they were to break.
 There’s a cord that runs through each band that would stop it from snapping back and hurting you.
 I had a band of another brand snap on a client once.
 Of course, it had to hit her eye.
 It instantly swelled and wasn’t pretty.
 Bands do break, gang.
 But with Bodylastics, you don’t have to worry.
 They also come in a nice storage bag, and you get a giant poster filled with pictures of exercise suggestions!

 The TRX took the fitness world by storm over a decade ago, and is still one of my most favorite fitness toys of all time.

 It’s a strappy yellow and black thing with two handles that you suspend anywhere sturdy: a tree, your RV, a cruise ship in the middle of the Atlantic Ocean, whatever you can find.
 Using your own bodyweight, there are 100’s of exercises you can do with it, all are strongly focused around your core.
 Fun story: when I met Russ Garfin and Chad Reece from Winnebago for the first time, I had attached a TRX to the back door hinge of a Travato and made them do some exercises with me!
-They had such a blast with it, Chad actually went out and bought his own!
+They had a great time, and years later still talk about that experience!
 You can see a glimpse of their first time TRXing in THIS VIDEO right at 5 minutes in.
 Love it when I get others hooked!

 - Yoga Mat.